higherkindness/skeuomorph/docs/src/main/tut/optimizations.md

 case class Product(field1: String, field2: OtherField)
 ```

-We solve this by substituting nested product types by it's name when
+We solve this by substituting nested product types by its name when
 they're inside a product themselves.
 And we do this with the
 `namedTypes` combinator (in `skeuomorph.freestyle.Optimize`):